algesten/jsondiff/README.md

     "~key[+4]":{ "sub": "array add"} // object added after 3 becoming the new 4 (current 4 pushed right) "-key[4]:  0                     // removing element 4 current 5 becoming new 4 (value is ignored)

-#### Instruction order ####
+### Instruction order ###

 For arrays the instruction order matter.
-Array insert and deletions will affect the index offset for each other and subsequent operations.
-Regardless of operation order in the json object passed as diff, the entries are sorted as:
+Array insert and deletions will affect the index offset for each other and subsequent instructions.
+Regardless of instruction order in the json object passed as diff, the entries are sorted as:

 1. Merge (`~a[n]`)
 2. Set (`a[n]`)